GlynnDevins/The-Events-Calendar-Registration/readme.txt

 - A gravity form titled "Event Registration"
 - An advanced custom field group on the post type tribe_events
-- - This custom field will be visible on the events add/edit page
+- - These custom fields will be visible on the events add/edit page
 - Pages
-  - Events
+  - Events (top level)
-    - Thank You
+    - Thank You (nested under events)

 With this plugin enabled, you can easily export the entries on a per event basis by going to the edit events page, and using the Export Entries action when you mouse over the row.

-There is a plugin option page underneath Events > Registration settings, which allow you to dynamically move the registration form from the right sidebar to the main content just above the map (if there is one).
-This logic is set in the template files.
+This plugin does require you widgetize your events theme files, if you haven't already made a tribe-events folder in your theme, you will want to follow these directions: http://tri.be/support/documentation/events-calendar-themers-guide/

-There are tribe-events template files included with this that the plugin will use unless they're copied to the current active theme directory.
+Once you've copied out the template files you need, you need to add a widget area to them.
+To learn more about this, please see readme at: https://github.com/GlynnDevins/The-Events-Calendar-Registration

 == Installation ==